-September 27, 2021
+September 17, 2021

-On behalf of the Executive and Management teams at the Ann Arbor Area Transportation Authority (TheRide), we are pleased to publish the adopted 2022 budget.
+On behalf of the Executive and Management teams at the Ann Arbor Area Transportation Authority (TheRide), we are pleased to submit this 2022 Recommended Budget for review by our riders, stakeholders, and Board of Directors.

 In 2022, TheRide will continue focusing on helping our communities recover by increasing transportation services to pre-pandemic levels, with significant assistance of federal relief funding.
-The approved budget supports the strategic priorities of supporting community recovery, planning for the future, serving customers and rebuilding ridership, and modernizing the organization.
+The recommended budget supports the strategic priorities of supporting community recovery, planning for the future, serving customers and rebuilding ridership, and modernizing the organization.

-The 2022 approved budget has been prepared in accordance with the Michigan Uniform Budgeting and Accounting Act of 1968, Generally Accepted Accounting Principles (GAAP), and Board Governance Policies.
+The 2022 recommended budget has been prepared in accordance with the Michigan Uniform Budgeting and Accounting Act of 1968, Generally Accepted Accounting Principles (GAAP), and Board Governance Policies.
 The Board has delegated to the Chief Executive Officer (CEO) the responsibility to prepare a balanced budget which achieves the Board's objectives ("Ends") and avoids deficit spending and fiscal jeopardy.
 The budget achieves both requirements while positioning TheRide to continue providing excellent service to our communities and constituents.
-This adopted budget is presented to the Board of Directors for consideration of adoption
+This recommended budget is presented to the Board of Directors for consideration of adoption.